15 Key Nutrition of sea buckthorn berries

 Sea buckthorn is the main source of Vitamin-B Complex

 Actually Vitamin-B complex is a group of eight B Vitamins, and these are dependent on each other.
-Every part of the group of vitamin-B needs the other parts of vitamin-B in order to provide benefits to the body efficiently.
+Every part of the group of vitamin B needs the other parts of vitamin B to provide benefits to the body efficiently.
 That’s why it is called vitamin-B Complex.
 Vitamin-B helps to convert food into glucose in the body.

 5HTP (Hydroxytryptophan)